 For a free currency consultation click here.

-If you have a requirement to buy or sell dollars in the coming weeks or months and want to ensure you are making the most from your transfer, use the link below to complete the contact form or call me directly on 0044 (0) 1442 892 065.
+The result of Mr Draghi's announcement is sure to have an impact on the FX markets.
+So if you are looking to buy or sell dollars in the coming weeks or months and want to ensure you are making the most from you transfer, use the link below to complete the contact form or call me directly on 0044 (0) 1442 892 065.

 Click here to complete the contact form.